Transgender genocide: Latin America

-Jones describes Brazil's treatment of transgender people as "unquestionably gendercidal", noting that at least one trans person was reported killed every 27 hours in 2014.
-Brazil has had the highest amount of transgender murder victims in the world since 2009, with the average lifespan of a transgender Brazilian being less than half that of a cisgender Brazilian.
-Activists in Brazil have also described the targeting of transgender people, particularly Afro-Brazilian transgender women, as a genocide.
-The neologism transgenerocídio (transgendercide) is a term used in Brazil to classify transgender genocide.
+Adam Jones describes Brazil's treatment of transgender people as "unquestionably gendercidal", noting that at least one trans person was reported killed every 27 hours in 2014.
+Professor of psychology Jaqueline Gomes de Jesus has argued that structural and interpersonal violence directed at transgender people in Brazil would satisfy the criteria in articles 2(a) to 2(d) of the Genocide Convention.
+This is supported by legal scholar Leandro Reinaldo da Cunha.

+De Jesus also highlights the prominence of violence against transgender people in Latin America, where of the 816 murders of transgender people recorded from 2008 to 2011, 79% of them occurred in Latin America.
+Brazil has had the highest amount of transgender murder victims in the world since 2008, with 31% of recorded killings of transgender people occurring in Brazil in 2022–2023.
+This has led to the average lifespan of a transgender Brazilian being less than half that of a cisgender Brazilian.
+As 71% of transgender people murdered in Brazil are black, Associação Nacional de Travestis e Transexuais and Rede Trans Brasil suggest that this constitutes a racialised genocide.
+The neologism transgenerocídio (meaning transgendercide) has been adopted as a term used in Brazil to classify transgender genocide.

+In Argentina, while progressive gender identity legislation was passed in 2012, the average life expectancy of transgender people remained at 35 years.
+In 2018, the first conviction was handed down for the murder of human rights activist Diana Sacayán, where the crime was labelled as "travesticidio", though this decision was overturned on appeal in 2020 due to lack of evidence.
+In 2021, Argentina amended its penal code to officially include the crimes of "travesticidios, transhomicidios", and "transfemicidios".

 Russia

 On July 24, 2023, President Putin signed into law a bill banning gender-affirming care in Russia.
 Russian outlet Meduza described the new law as "genocide" and stating that "it will make [society] even more afraid and hateful of trans people."
 Former municipal politician Vitaliy Bovar said in response to the passing of the law, and increasing anti-gay laws in previous years that "homophobic and transphobic laws are genocidal practices, an attempt to destroy human diversity in Russia."
+Yulia Alyoshina, Russia's first openly transgender politician, called the law "a real genocide of transgender people."